-I was 16 and about to take a driver’s education class, but my father and I thought it might help to practice beforehand.
+I was 16 and about to take a driver’s ed class, but my father and I thought it might help to practice beforehand.
 (My mother wanted no part of it.)
 For many teens, it would have been time to cue the father-son tension.
 But my father had always been laid-back and hands-off, so I did not dread driving with him.

 To my surprise, what first troubled me as a new driver was the sight of oncoming cars in the left lane.
 How could I be sure they weren’t going to cross the yellow line and kill us instantly?
 Sensing my concern, my father uttered his simple words about trust.